 Background to NZCRS

-In February 2023, the New Zealand Claims Resolution Service replaced the Greater Christchurch Claims Resolution Service (GCCRS) and the Residential Advisory Service (RAS) to extend its services to support homeowners in the resolution of residential insurance claims resulting from all natural disasters, anywhere in New Zealand.
+In February 2023, the New Zealand Claims Resolution Service replaced the Greater Christchurch Claims Resolution Service (GCCRS) and the Residential Advisory Service (RAS) to extend its services to support homeowners in the resolution of residential insurance claims resulting from all natural hazards, anywhere in New Zealand.

-The NZCRS is available to homeowners with a Toka Tū Ake EQC or private insurance claim against a residential property that has been damaged by a natural disaster event.
+The NZCRS is available to homeowners with a Toka Tū Ake EQC or private insurance claim against a residential property that has been damaged by a natural hazard event.
 They can help a homeowner at any stage of a claim to provide advice and support.
 This includes providing advice on the initial stages of the insurance claims process.

 How we support NZCRS